aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-settings.md

         trigger: <str; "on-boot" | "on-counters" | "on-intf" | "on-logging" | "on-maintenance" | "on-startup-config" | "vm-tracer vm">
         trigger_on_counters:

-          # Set the counters condition expression.
+          # Set the logical expression to evaluate.
           condition: <str>

           # Set the granularity of event counting for a wildcarded condition.